-The effects of the labor shortage and supply chain disruption experienced in 2020 and 2021 are still challenging for many businesses.
-What started as “unprecedented” has become a new normal where delays, costs, and surpluses are being handled differently than they were before 2020.
+The effects of the labor shortage and supply chain disruption that began in 2020 are still challenging for many businesses.
+What started as “unprecedented” has become a new normal where delays, costs, and surpluses are being handled differently than they were before.

 In this blog post, we will discuss how to combat labor shortage and supply chain disruption with technology.
 You can use the numbered links to skip to specific sections.